xou816/spot/README.md

 ### Manually

 Requires Rust (stable), GTK3, and a couple other things.

-See for instance this [Dockerfile](.github/actions/test/Dockerfile) for dependencies required in Fedora 33.
+**Build** dependencies on Ubuntu 20.04 for instance: ```build-essential pkg-config meson libssl-dev libglib2.0-dev-bin libgtk-3-dev libasound2-dev libpulse-dev```.

 Then, with meson: